Unicatm/Timetable_Manager/README.md

-# Timetable Application - Android Project
+# University Project - Timetable Application

 This application aims to simplify university schedule management, including classes, assignments, and grades.
 It was developed using Android Studio with Java and a Firebase database.